 If \eq{cone_nupr} fails, for instance, if $\nu<1$ and $\mu\neq 0$, then the contour of integration in the formulas for the Wiener-Hopf factors can be deformed only upwards (if $\mu>0$) or downwards (if $\mu<0$).
+A similar complication arises if $\nu=1+$.
+For instance, for KoBoL of order 1+ in the asymmetric case $c_+\neq c_-$, the type of admissible deformations depends on the sign of $c_1-c_2$.
 Hence, we need to use an additional contour to evaluate the Wiener-Hopf factors.
-Even more importantly, the conformal deformations can be used only if the Gaver-Stephest method or Gaver-Wynn Rho algorithm are used or the line of integration in the Bromwich integral is not deformed; conformal deformations of the contours of integration in the formula for $\tV(f;q,x_1,x_2)$ and the Bromwich integral are impossible if we want to preserve the analyticity of the double and triple integrands.
+Even more importantly, the conformal deformations can be used only if the Gaver-Stephest method or GWR algorithm are used or the line of integration in the Bromwich integral is not deformed; conformal deformations of the contours of integration in the formula for $\tV(f;q,x_1,x_2)$ and the Bromwich integral are impossible if we want to preserve the analyticity of the double and triple integrands.
 To see this, it suffices to consider the degenerate case $\psi(\xi)=-i\mu\xi$: the conditions $q-i\mu \xi_1\not\in (0,\infty]$, $q-i\mu\eta\not\in (0,\infty]$ are impossible to satisfy if $\Re q\to -\infty$, and the $\xi_1$- and $\eta$- contours are deformed upward and downward.
 Hence, we can either use the Gaver-Wynn Rho algorithm (see Sect. \ref{GavWynn}) or acceleration schemes of the Euler type, e.g., the summation by parts formula (see Sect. \ref{ss:sum-by-parts}).
 See Sect. \ref{s:SL_vinvar} for details.
 Finally, if either $\gampr=0$ or $\gappr=0$ (but not both), then additional complications arise, and some of deformations have to be of a less efficient sub-polynomial type.
 See \cite{ConfAccelerationStable} for examples in the context of calculation of stable probability distributions.